gagneurlab/rCube/structureOutline.md

 | PlaB.30min_decay_A      | PlaB.30min         | decay         | A                  |
 | PlaB.30min_synthesis_AB | PlaB.30min         | synthesis     | AB                 |

+# Classes
+The data structures we work on are rCubeExperiment and rCubeRates.
+Both inherit from SummarizedExperiment.

 # Flow Diagram
 ## Preprocessing
 ### Create GTF annotation from all extracted junctions (split read) [L]